dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 investigate how concepts evolve in the model during pre-training.

-To help understand how these results apply to larger more capable models, here's a graph showing how the Pythia models of different sizes perform on the external tests, compared with a few state-of-the-art completion models.
+To help understand how these results apply to larger more capable models, here's a graph showing how the Pythia models compare to a few leading models, on a set of 15 completion tasks similar to the above examples.

 ![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_model_results.svg)\